declare-lab/dialogue-understanding/README.md

 ### Utterance-level minibatch vs Dialogue-level minibatch

 The original datasets are experimented using two distinct minibatch formation.
+They can be found in these directories `glove-end-to-end/datasets/dialogue_level_minibatch`, `glove-end-to-end/datasets/utterance_level_minibatch`, and `roberta-end-to-end/datasets/dialogue_level_minibatch`.
 Please refer to the paper for more information.

 `glove-end-to-end/datasets/dialogue_level_minibatch` : This folder contains the dataset that can be used to prepare minibatches where **all** the utterances in the context having a valid label are classified.